OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 2. Build

-    Note: This step takes about seven minutes the first time.
-Subsuquent builds are a matter of seconds.
+    Note: This step may take about ten minutes the first time.
+Subsuquent builds are much, much faster because intermediate build images are cached.

     ``` bash
     sudo docker-compose build